-The board may exclude the public (move into committee) from all or part of a meeting.
+Boards sometimes exclude the public from all or part of a meeting.
+This is called in committee.
 Rules for doing this are found in the Local Government Official Information and Meetings Act 1987.
 Members of the public, including media, are excluded from the meeting when it moves into committee, unless specifically invited to stay.

-This process is most commonly used to discuss staff (personnel), complaints or financially-sensitive issues.
+This process is most commonly used to discuss staff (personnel), complaints, or financially-sensitive issues.